 John is currently working on his third historical novel, Lorenzo’s Assassin, which is set against the backdrop of the Pazzi Conspiracy when Pope Sixtus IV plotted to murder Lorenzo the Magnificent.
-Look for it in late 2015.
+Look for it in early 2016.

 In addition, he has edited the World War II letters of his father, Paul Van Roekel, and made them available on this web site.